 THE LEGACY OF PARTITION

 The biggest strength of India has been the respect for democracy which has remained intact since 1947, except for the brief 2 year period in the mid 1970s when Indira Gandhi took away people’s freedom after a court verdict went against her.
 This is in stark contrast with Pakistan which repeatedly fell for military dictatorships since its creation in 1947.
 The partition of India was largely a result of personal ambitions of a few Muslim leaders, fueled by the colonial powers.
 By all means it was a ill founded decision as far as Indians were concerned and yet another manifestation of the usual divide-and-rule mindset of the British.
 It only promoted religious divide between Hindus and Muslims leading to massive blood bath and mass migration of both Hindus and Muslims.
 If Pakistan was created in the name of Islam, the faith failed to keep the country intact beyond 1971 – when a dispute over results of a general election precipitated a civil war in the East Pakistan.
 Indian military intervention due to refugee pressure resulted in defeat and surrender of 93,000 Pakistani troops and birth of a new nation, Bangladesh.
+It is perhaps the most shameful military defeat after the WW-2!

 In 2010, India had around 176 million Muslims in India – similar to Pakistan’s population – forming about 14% of the Indian population.
 Thanks to the amalgamating influence of 80% Hindus, they enjoy a rare degree of social and political freedom; especially when compared with Islamic Pakistan which has preference for military dictatorship, and now radical Islam showing up as various terrorist organizations such as the Taliban and Al Qaida.